kstenerud/dogma/kbnf.md

 ### `ieee754_binary` Function

-The `signed_integer` function creates an expression that accepts an ieee754 binary floating point value encoded to the specified number of bits, with the specified value range.
+The `signed_integer` function creates an expression that matches an ieee754 binary floating point value encoded to the specified number of bits, within the specified value range.

 ```kbnf
 ieee754_binary(value: real, bit_count: uint): expression